 I think the tape and glue are good for seeing if you for sure want to get the surgery or not.
 They still cost a bit of money over time.
 They can actually cause your eye lid skin to wrinkle/get loose prematurely, which may result in you needing to get surgery latter on anyways depending how you feel about that.
 Not to mention it’s kind of embarrassing when one eye starts to either un-glue or one end of the tape starts to stick out XD

 I think with any cosmetic surgery it should be about the person’s happiness.
 In most cases I don’t think its about looking like a different nationality.
 Some of the things others say about double eyelid surgery makes it sound like thats the defining factor of how Asian we are.
 That all Asians should have single lids.
-When really it should be how we celebrate our culture and incorporate it into our everyday lives.posted over 3 years ago
+When really it should be how we celebrate our culture and incorporate it into our everyday lives.posted about 7 years ago

 I’m Asian with natural double-eyelids.
 Come to think of it, I remember my mom talking about my double-eyelids a lot when I was younger, telling me I was lucky and some people go through surgery for it.
 I can see it as more than a beauty issue in Asian society.